Haz001/PasswordGen3k/README.md

 ## Languages
 # Python
 A small 84 lined Python file with UI
+# C#.net
+A small executable that only runs in console to save space but very powerful
 # By using these (Legal Stuff)
 I am not responsable for any damages or loss of data.<br/>
 Also can't recover password.<br/>